navid-vafaei/Home/README.md

 **Programming lnaguages**: Java and JavaScript

-**Framworks**: Spring Boot (Version 2.0) and Angular (Version 11)
+**Framworks**: Spring Boot (Version 2.1) and Angular (Version 8)

 **Database**: Microsoft SQL Server 2005

-**Duration**: 8 months
+**Year/Duration**: 2019 / 8 months

-**Description**: This company is an engineering company and mainly has employees for supporting other companies for their facilities and had about 700 employees.
-I designed an application for managin employee's affaris, in order to calculate their salaries, annual leaves, pensions and to generate many reports for employees and CEO of company.
+**Description**: This company was an engineering company and mainly had employees for supporting other companies in their facilities and had about 700 employees.
+I designed an application for managing employee's affaris, in order to calculate their salaries, annual leaves, pensions and to generate many reports for employees and CEO of company.
+First, I implemented it with VB.
+NET 2015, as a desktop application forms, but then I upgrated it to a Web application.

 **Source Codes**: